 Factors That Impact Your Car Insurance Rates

 Your income isn’t a factor in determining your car insurance rates.
 However, car insurance companies do consider a lot of factors that tend to correlate with income, such as where you live and your level of education, although some states ban the use of these individual rating factors.

 One reason people with higher incomes tend to get better rates is that they can afford to pay for damages out of pocket, so they don’t have to file a claim for every accident: fewer claims equals lower premiums.

-Low-income drivers sometimes have gaps or lapses in their insurance coverage, and they can lead to higher rates.
-Insurance companies consider people with gaps in coverage as high-risk because they think you were still driving even though you had no insurance during these times.
+Low-income drivers sometimes have gaps or lapses in their insurance coverage, and this can lead to higher rates.
+Insurance companies consider people with gaps in coverage as high risk because they think you were still driving even though you had no insurance during these times.

 Other factors insurance companies may consider are: